 How AI agents are different from AI search engines

 AI search engines and AI-driven search platforms are built to generate information and share it conversationally as they answer customer questions.
+AI agents go further: they don't just surface information, they act on it.

-The AI agent can go to the next level, though.
+The AI agent can take it to the next level, though.
 After it helps customers find healthcare providers (or restaurants, shops, financial advisors, etc.), the AI agent can automatically book an appointment for that customer.
 In the case of the customer looking for a dermatologist, the AI agent might also collaborate with them to design an inflammation-reducing meal plan and a skin care regimen.
 Then, if it's been set up with the right parameters, it might purchase skin care products, automate seasonal facials, and arrange for grocery delivery based on the meal plan.

 The basics of how agentic AI works